 id22 = extra mic channels + hardware compressor.

-The DI input and headphones output for the id14 are on the front (more practical for most).
+- The DI input and headphones output for the id14 is on the front (more practical for most).

-You can add outboard compressors, EQ’s, etc. with the id22 with the extra outputs.
+- You can add outboard compressors, EQ, etc. with the id22 with the extra outputs.
 So if you plan on using extra external hardware the id22 would be your boy.

 Only available on the id22:

 - 2 extra line outputs

 - Individual Pad switches, Hi-Pass Filters, and Polarity Switches on the 2 inputs

 I don’t see a reason to purchase the id22 unless you are planning on adding external hardware compressors and the like.
 The id14 is just an amazing unit with most bases covered.
 The ADAT input, built-in DI box, and headphone amplifier are deal makers for me.
 I’ve heard that the Sennheiser HD650, as well as similarly rated impedance headphones, sound pretty fantastic.
 What is headphone impedance?

 Likewise, the Shure SM7B dynamic microphone, known for being gain hungry, sounds phenomenal plugged straight into the id14 with no Cloudlifters or external preamps.
 Pretty sick.